KernFerm/Auto_DNS_Changer/README.md

 ## What it Does

 The script changes the DNS settings of the specified network interface to the DNS servers defined in the script.
-By default, it uses Google's public DNS servers (8.8.8.8 and 8.8.4.4).
+By default, it uses Google's public DNS servers (8.8.8.8 and 8.8.4.4). to edit .bat right click on the file , edit it in notepad ,

+# see pic to change to cloudfare or any DNS server you want

+:: Change these to the DNS servers you want to use
+SET DNS1=1.1.1.1   <-change this was google default but i chagned it cause cloudflare better in my eyes but yall change change it to whatever has to be a real DNS server
+SET DNS2=1.0.0.1    <-change this was google default but i chagned it cause cloudflare better in my eyes but yall change change it to whatever has to be a real DNS server

 cloudflare 1.1.1.1
 1.0.0.1